Skip to main content

 Find verified notaries near you.
 Free quotes, no obligation.

-intermediate10 min read
+intermediate12 min read

 Prerequisites

-• Valid, government-issued photo identification
+• Valid, government-issued photo identification for the testator

 1

-Research Your State's Will Execution Laws
+Research Your State's Specific Will Requirements

 Common Mistake